 Swimming teaches you how to stay safe in and around water.

 A positive relationship with the water will open the door to a whole range of water sports and activities.
 This will boost pupils’ confidence and their ability to interact with others.

 Swimming assists in the development of gross motor skills, postural control, core stability and bilateral movement, all of which aid the improvement of handwriting, reading and concentration.

 Below we have detailed the percentage of current Y6 pupils that have completed the necessary requirements of the National Curriculum.

 |Requirement||Y6 Pupils (Current)|

-In the summer term, pupils will be provided with additional swimming provision to ensure that they can confidently achieve the curriculum requirements.
+In the Autumn term, pupils will be provided with additional swimming provision to ensure that they can confidently achieve the curriculum requirements.

 Pupils who have already achieved the curriculum requirements will be challenged to improve their performance.